 The envelope method seeks to make budgeting more concrete by limiting most spending to cash transactions.
 It works by allocating a set amount of cash each month to different spending categories, such as groceries or entertainment.

 At the beginning of the month, write each category on individual envelopes.
 Decide how much you want to spend in each category for the month, and put enough cash to cover that amount in each respective envelope.

 This method takes discipline.
 You can only use the cash in each envelope to make purchases in that category.
 When the money’s gone, it’s gone for the month.
 That means you can no longer do any spending in that category.

 A zero-based budget is one in which you assign each dollar of your income a specific purpose.
 For example, you may decide to spend $1,000 on rent, $325 on food, $200 on student loan payments, $100 on savings and so on, until there are zero dollars left without a job to do.
 While this type of budget can take a lot of effort, it can help you think carefully about every dollar you spend and be mindful of setting aside savings.

-By getting your budget on track, you’ll have enough to work toward financial goals, like paying off student loans and saving for retirement.
+By getting your budget on track with a checking and savings account with SoFi, you’ll have enough to work toward financial goals, like paying off student loans and saving for retirement.

 Tips to Help Reduce Your Food Spending

 Whether your food budget has gone out of control or you’re interested in spending less in general, there are several ways to lower your food budget.